 Rustic grains, refined flavor, ruthless character.

 Rugged and resilient, rye has been a staple grain for ages and its spicy black pepper-like flavor has been prized by distillers and brewers for centuries.
-Rye thrives in the harshest conditions and comes to life in Ruthless, a spicy and rugged IPA with fruity, citrus and herbal hop notes balanced with the dry spiciness of the rye, making the beer aggressive yet comforting to bolster against whatever the winter winds may bring.
+Rye thrives in the harshest conditions and comes to life in Ruthless, a rugged IPA with fruity, citrus and herbal hop notes countered by the dry spiciness of the rye.
+Holding a steadfast balance between contrasting malt and hop character, Ruthless is bold enough to inspire even the most brazen hop head to bear down and embrace the flavor.

 Brewers looking for added flavor character and malt complexity occasionally use rye in addition to malted barley.
 Rye is a hearty and rustic cereal grain that has long been favored by the distilling industry.
 Brewers embrace it for its signature spicy, black pepper-like flavors and complex dryness.